CharlvdM/CMakeCatch2AndGccDemo/README.md

 The behaviour driven development style is generally preferred: [BBD-Style](https://github.com/catchorg/Catch2/blob/v2.x/docs/tutorial.md#bdd-style)

 # CMake
-CMake is used to configure the project, so that the project is independant of the IDE and compiler.
+CMake is used to configure the project, so that the project is independent of the IDE and compiler.
 In the PCC project, this allows us to do the development (including test cases) in any IDE
 (e.g. Visual Studio or CLion) and allows us to check for compile errors and test case errors in the DevOps pipeline (which uses GCC).

 In this demo project, a library is configured (see Lib/CMakeLists.txt) which is then linked to the main project (see MainCode/CMakeLists.txt).